postcss/postcss/README.md

 ## Usage

-You need to make 2 steps to start using PostCSS:
+You need to make 2 steps for using PostCSS:

 1. Add PostCSS to your build tool.
 2. Select plugins from the list below and add them to your PostCSS process.